followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/3 Methods/scrollToTime(hours_minutes_date).md

 <!--/paramDescription3-->

 <!--fullDescription-->
-If the specified date is not included in the current date range, the method scrolls the scheduler work space to the specified time.
+If the specified date is outside the current date range, the method scrolls the view to the specified time.

+[note] This method requires the markup to be already rendered.
+If you want to scroll the **Scheduler** at launch, call this method in the [onContentReady](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#onContentReady) function.

 #####See Also#####
 #include common-link-callmethods